Voice of Cards: The Isle Dragon Roars Trophy Guide and Road Map for PlayStation 4

 Collected all character cards.

-Character cards are not necessarily part members, the Character collection found in the “Collection” tab of the pause menu consists of all key characters you will meet throughout the story.
+Character cards are not necessarily party members, the Character collection found in the “Collection” tab of the pause menu consists of all key characters you will meet throughout the story.
 I would advise you to ensure you speak to every person possible whenever you visit a town to ensure you don’t miss any cards.

 You will likely unlock this trophy naturally throughout the course of the story and while in pursuit of other trophies tied to optional objectives.